bhy06/GAN_Anime/README.md

 - [x] Implement GANs
 - [ ] Implement StyleGANs
 - [x] Implement Conditional GANs
-- [ ] Import metric learning (triplet loss)

 # Anime-faces Dataset
 All anime-faces images are collected and proprecessed by myself.
-Anime-style images of 45 tags are collected from [danbooru.donmai.us](https://danbooru.donmai.us/) using the crawler tool [gallery-dl](https://github.com/mikf/gallery-dl).
-The images are then processed by a anime face detector [lbpcascade_animeface](https://github.com/nagadomi/lbpcascade_animeface) in `build_animeface_dataset.py`.
+Anime-style images of 45 tags (`tags.txt`) are collected from [danbooru.donmai.us](https://danbooru.donmai.us/) using the crawler tool [gallery-dl](https://github.com/mikf/gallery-dl).
+After deleting unrelated images without anime-faces, the images are then processed by a anime face detector [lbpcascade_animeface](https://github.com/nagadomi/lbpcascade_animeface) in `build_animeface_dataset.py`.
 After cropping, meaningless images are deleted manually and the resulting dataset contains about 100,000 anime faces in total.
-For conditional GANs, anime-faces images of 20 tags (about 50,000 images) are utilized for training.
+For conditional GANs, anime-faces images of 20 tags (`tags_20.txt`) (about 50,000 images) are utilized for training.

 # Usage
-To train the model (default=dcgan),
+To train the model (default：dcgan),
 ```
 python train.py --dataRoot path_to_dataset --cuda
 ```